lorenzoscottb/DReAMy/README.md

 Usage examples of all features can be found in the code below, and in the tutorials in the dedicated folder.

 ## Data
 DReAMy has direct access to two datasets.
-A smaller English-only (~ 22k), with more descriptive variables (such as gender and year of collection), and a larger one (~ 30k), with reports both in english and german.
+A smaller English-only (~ 22k), with more descriptive variables (such as gender and year of collection), and a larger one (~ 30k), with reports both in English and German.
 You can download them using the simple code below.
 ```py
 import dreamy